-Our website prominently displays a feature called Browse Aloud - when clicked
+Our website prominently displays a feature called Browse Aloud - when clicked the user can hear the page or sections of the page read out to them.
+Image attached.

 Different Ways of Working

 Flexible Working

 We have had in place for a long time a flexible working policy and this has recently been refreshed.
 We have many flexible working patterns in place, for example: